-Out of high school I went to college and then to art school and became a Graphic Designer….and worked for a number of years in different studios.
+Out of high school I went to college and then to art school and became a Graphic Designer…and worked for a number of years in different advertising & graphic art studios.

 Then my children were born.
 I simply fell in love with the three of them.
-I’d spend the day playing with them and reading to them, and when they slept, I would watch them with wonder.
-I was sure my employers would not appreciate this, so I became a stay-at-home mom.
+I’d spend the day playing with them and reading to them, and well, I was sure my employers would not appreciate this, so I became a stay-at-home mom.

 As my children began school, I started teaching ART to Kindergarten thru 8th grades at our local school….which I did for close to 25 years.
 Eventually I went back into the Graphic Design field and found that we graphic designers were replaced by computers!!!
 I had to learn computers, but found such wonderful software like Photoshop, that took me back to my childhood love of drawing and painting.